 24. Indoor or outdoor hopscotch

 Put masking tape or duct tape on the floor to make a hopscotch board (or draw it outside with sidewalk chalk).
 Then use a plastic lid or coin as a hoppy taw.
-Most kids have never played hopscotch so now’s a great time for them to learn to play.
+Most kids have never played hopscotch so now’s a great time for them to learn to play a new indoor game.

 25. Draw with sidewalk chalk (or water)